0geid/AcademiaDeCodigo/README.md

 Map Editor:
 It's a very simple paint-like app, where we have a fixed-size grid and we use a keyboard cursor to paint and erase cells.

+ResistLive:
+This was our final project, made in the 48hr remote hackathon.
+It's a paid online show streaming platoform.
+The most challenging feature was the streaming itself, that we unfortunatelly could not finish.